Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Delete a time off type') and resource ('time off type in Float'), distinguishing it from sibling tools like 'create-time-off-type' or 'update-time-off-type' by focusing on deletion/archiving.
-It provides precise scope information that sets it apart from similar operations.
+The description clearly states the action ('Delete a time off type') and the resource ('time off type'), and distinguishes it from sibling tools like create, update, or list time-off types.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.